Skip to content

 How file_ids works

-With file_ids filtering to a single zoom, the catalog contains only halos from that zoom region. hid: 0 selects the most massive FoF group in the loaded catalog, which is the primary zoom target.
+With file_ids restricted to a single zoom, the catalog contains only that zoom's halos, so hid: 0 (most massive FoF group) selects the primary zoom target.

 See Also